ianfnelson/blog.iannelson.uk/content/posts/2021-12-15-the-books-i-most-enjoyed-reading-in-2021.md

 [A World Without Email: Reimagining Work in the Age of Overload][6] by Cal Newport

 One of those books that you’d love your bosses or clients to read.
-Having worked wholly remotely since March 2020, and as part of a geo-distributed team for countless years before then, I find myself constantly plugged into what Newport accurately calls the &#8220;Hyperactive Hive Mind&#8221; approach to modern knowledge work.
+Having worked wholly remotely since March 2020, and as part of a geo-distributed team for countless years before then, I find myself constantly plugged into what Newport accurately calls the “Hyperactive Hive Mind” approach to modern knowledge work.
 His argument is that real-time communication tools like Slack and Email serve  to distract us and rob us of the opportunity to focus deeply and achieve truly meaningful productivity.

 Split into two sections, this book first explores the case against such tooling, before secondly offering a series of principles and processes for how to rise above the noise and regain more structured and productive workflows.
 I read this book early in 2021 and appreciated greatly the valuable tactics and strategies it offers.

 [Crossroads: In Search of the Moments that Changed Music][7] by Mark Radcliffe

-This summer I tried (and failed) for a second time to read _[Yeah Yeah Yeah &#8211; The Story of Modern Pop][8]_ by St Etienne’s Bob Stanley.
+This summer I tried (and failed) for a second time to read _[Yeah Yeah Yeah – The Story of Modern Pop][8]_ by St Etienne’s Bob Stanley.
 It seems like the kind of book that in theory I ought to like, but in practice I find it too comprehensive, worthy, and academic to be enjoyable.
 Perhaps I should skim through to the bits about the bands I care for.

 Conversely, I found _Crossroads: In Search of the Moments that Changed Music_ to be exactly the kind of music literature that floats my boat.
 It is packed with information, but delivers this with a fast-paced warm-hearted anecdotal style, much as you might expect from listening to Radcliffe speaking on the radio between records.